 Occasionally, messages are sent warning users of a virus threat and encouraging individuals to notify all of their contacts.
 Often, these messages are not viruses at all, but are hoaxes.
 Virus hoaxes are more than mere annoyances, as they may lead some users to routinely ignore all virus warning messages, leaving them vulnerable to a genuine, destructive virus.

 Virus hoaxes have the following characteristics:

-The SMU Exchange email server automatically scans all incoming mail for possible virus files provided the mail is accessed through Webmail or the Outlook MAPI client.
-If a virus is detected, the server replaces the file with a file named "Attachment blocked by SMU.txt".
-If you have an outside email account that you access on campus such as hotmail, aol or yahoo, please exercise caution when opening any attachments.
+The SMU Exchange email server automatically scans all incoming mail for possible virus files provided the mail is accessed through Webmail or the Outlook client.
+If you have an outside email account that you access on campus such as Outlook.com, AOL, or Yahoo, please exercise caution when opening any attachments.

 It is very rare that you will receive legitimate warning messages regarding the release of a new virus, or necessary software patches and updates by email.
 OIT will send bulk email messages if a virus is spreading rapidly across campus; however, these messages are rare.

 If you receive information regarding a virus or a suspicious email, please feel free to contact the IT Help Desk.
 We will be happy to research any virus reports for you.
 Please do not forward suspicious emails to any other address.
 The best way to prevent viruses from infecting your devices or spreading to others is to exercise caution when opening attachments, update the virus definitions on your anti-virus software regularly, and be wary of suspicious emails instructing you to perform some action on your computer.